larsen/crawler/README.md

 (crawler-examples:random-dungeon :w 99 :h 49 :tile-size 10)
 ```

 This will create a dungeon that is 99x49 tiles, with a tile size of 10x10, just as the example images below.
 The example uses [Sketch](http://github.com/vydd/sketch) to display the dungeon graphically.
 Note that this requires having SDL2 installed on your operating system.
-Also note that the dungeon algorithm looks best with odd values for the dungeon width and height.

 ## Input